I FEEL PRETTY, OH SO PRETTY …

 A grove of trees was located at the north end of the lot.
 In the process of grading, McCrossan dumped fill around the base of the trees, which the church argued caused the trees — two black cherry trees and twenty red oaks — to suffocate and die.
 The church’s expert testified that because of the variety, size, and condition of the trees, they had a total value of $17,267.

-The church asserted that the grove of trees not only acted to screen the area from heavy traffic on two sides, but also gave the area a natural, pleasing, aesthetic, wooded atmosphere.
+The church asserted that the grove of trees not only acted to screen the area from heavy traffic on two sides but also gave the area a natural, pleasing, aesthetic, wooded atmosphere.
 The trial court directed a verdict for C.S.
-McCrossan on ground that church failed to prove damage based on diminution in value of real estate.
+McCrossan on the ground that the church failed to prove damage based on diminution in value of the real estate.

 The church appealed.